-Traffic control signals may be used instead of flashing-light signals to control road users at industrial highwayrail grade crossings and other places where train movements are very slow, such as in switching operations.
-Standard:
+Traffic control signals may be used in lieu of flashing-light signals to control road users at industrial highway-rail grade crossings and other places where train movements are very slow, such as in switching operations.

-The appropriate provisions of Part 4 relating to traffic control signal design, installation, and operation shall be applicable where traffic control signals are used to control road users instead of flashing-light signals at highway-rail grade crossings.
+The appropriate provisions of Part 4 relating to traffic control signal design, installation, and operation shall be applicable where traffic control signals are used to control road users in lieu of flashing-light signals at highway-rail grade crossings.

-Traffic control signals shall not be used instead of flashing-light signals to control road users at a mainline highway-rail grade crossing.
+Traffic control signals shall not be used in lieu of flashing-light signals to control road users at a mainline highway-rail grade crossing.